JustinWangsa/network-based/README.md

 documentation

 >request:
-minta foto default buat item yang belum punya foto
+- minta foto default buat item yang belum punya foto

 >general:
-- host:localhost, user:root, password:root, dbname:test_db
+- database host:localhost, user:root, password:root, dbname:test_db
 (semua temporary)
+- server will be responding to http://localhost:3000
 - API default behaviour (if documentation omit a behaviour, that api behaviour is the default defined here):
     - return "err from sql" or "fail"
     - input
-        - send data (including file) normally using multipart/form-data
+        - to send data, use multipart/formdata as content type (the default type for FormData in js and default for fetch)
-        - default value will be '' or 0 depending on the type
+        - default value will be interpreted as '' or 0 depending on the type
     - the method that will be used

-- to send data, use multipart/formdata as content type (the default type for FormData in js and default for fetch)
-- data is returned with application/json content type
+> table design notes (not required to know to use the api):
+- item_t and stock_t works together to represent an item. item_t hold data which it's evolution/history doesnt need to be kept, while stock_t are the otherway around.

 <br>